bingoohuang/snow/README.md

 * Methods to convert a snowflake ID into several other data types and back.
 * JSON Marshal/Unmarshal functions to easily use snowflake IDs within a JSON API.
 * Monotonic Clock calculations protect from clock drift.
+* Default nodeID is set to main last part of IPv4 (on en0/eth0 interface), eg. nodeID = 3 when IP is 192.168.1.3
+* Channel output API for more golang style.

 **For help with this package or general Go discussion, please join the [Discord Gophers](https://discord.gg/0f1SbxBZjYq9jLBk) chat server.**